 Executive Vice President & General Counsel, Warner Bros.
 Entertainment

-Rogovin joined Warner Bros. following a distinguished career in public service and private practice, where he specialized in federal court litigation, regulatory proceedings, and mergers and acquisitions.
-He served four years as General Counsel of the FCC, providing guidance and advice on key communications issues, including the Internet, broadband, wireless spectrum and digital rights management.
+Prior to joining Warner Bros., Rogovin led a distinguished career in public service and private practice, where he specialized in federal court litigation, regulatory proceedings and mergers and acquisitions.
+He served four years at the FCC, including as General Counsel, providing guidance on key communications issues, including broadband Internet access, wireless spectrum, and the digital transition.

 Rogovin holds a B.A. from Columbia University and a J.D. from the University of Virginia School of Law.
-He serves as a member of the Board of Directors of the MPAA, Creative Future, Pacific Council on International Policy and the Public Counsel Law Center.
+He serves on the Board of Directors of the MPAA, Creative Future and the Public Counsel Law Center, and is a member of the Pacific Council on International Policy.